zstyblik/grafana.org/source/blog/temp/temp.md

 you update a running Playlist, it will update after its next cycle.

 This is powerful as it allows you to remote control Grafana.
-If you have a big TV display showing Grafana in your company Lobby, create a playlist named Lobby, and start it on the computer connected to the Lobby TV.
+If you have a big TV display showing Grafana in your company lobby, create a playlist named Lobby, and start it on the computer connected to the Lobby TV.